 This is not an educational program.
 It has as much educational value as a John Wayne Western has about Native Americans.
 The Afflicted is so loaded with impressions, odd looking scenes and so many people that it all becomes a jumble so the few educational moments are drowned out.
-And they are not explained.
+And they are not highlighted or explained.

 There is so much emphasis on the controversy and visual effects that viewers have a hard time relating to the sick people, thus the series will not generate sympathy — much the opposite.